rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 comments: true
 ---

-How you can adjust your application / workloads resource requests automatically, to ensure that your pods stay up during periods of high demand, like Black Friday periods?
-How can we ensure than as an administrators of our Kubernetes clusters, we're implementing an appropriated cluster resource management, ensuring that the capacity planning is properly defined?
+How can you adjust your application / workloads resource requests automatically, to ensure that your pods stay up during periods of high demand, like Black Friday periods?
+How can we ensure that as administrators of our Kubernetes clusters, we're implementing appropriate cluster resource management, ensuring that the capacity planning is properly defined?

 Let's dig in!